 Spending time in the capital city of the Yucatan, Merida, was not even on our radar, until our traveling friends brought our attention to a Worldschooling Gathering taking place there in April.
 We were very excited about the opportunity to spend time with our friends and to meet and connect with other families that are traveling around the globe.

-We were fortunate to have Rick’s parents traveling with us through Mexico, and then his brother and his girlfriend joined us for a few days in Merida as well!
+We were fortunate to have my in-laws traveling with us through Mexico.
+My brother-in-law and his girlfriend joined us for a few days in Merida as well!
 So for the few days leading up to the Project World School Family Summit, we spent time with family, exploring the beautiful city of Merida.

-We stayed at the Hotel Los Aluxes, which was close to the city center, as well as the Paseo de Montejo, a street lined with beautiful, old Mansions, so walking was fairly easy.
+We stayed at the Hotel Los Aluxes, which is close to the city center.
+The Paseo de Montejo is nearby, as well, which is a street lined with beautiful, old Mansions.
+So walking was fairly easy.
 Although with temperatures hovering around 103, no walking actually seemed that easy or enjoyable!
 Next time, I’d probably choose an airbnb in this approximate location and skip the hotel altogether.

 We spent our first full day in the city walking to the Plaza Grande, the central plaza, with its Cathedral de San Idelfonso.
 There were some nuns selling some baked goods, so we indulged while people watching for awhile.
 My husband’s family took a horse and carriage around the plaza, which also took them down the Paseo de Montejo.

 Every Sunday the main road through the Plaza is closed, and many of the locals rent bicycles to ride around town.

 We enjoyed the pretty architecture of buildings throughout Merida, but mostly we just had fun being together with family!